Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Firefox will not run two instances simultaneously unless you specify a separate profile for each instance.
-Later versions of Selenium-RC run in a separate profile automatically, however, if you are using an older version of Selenium, you may need to explicitly specify a separate profile.
+Later versions of Selenium-RC run in a separate profile automatically, however, if you are using an older version of Selenium or if you need to have a special configuration in your running browser (such as adding an https certificate or having some addons installed), you may need to explicitly specify a separate profile.

-Open the Windows "Start" menu, select "Run",then type and enter one of the following:
+Open the Windows Start menu, select "Run", then type and enter one of the
+following:

 .. code-block:: bash